d3x0r/STFRPhysics/LightSpeedSim.md

 quite close, but not equivalent (much like light propagation vs Lorentz Transform, which ends up rolling up aberration and light propagation with contraction; and the contraction may selectively apply to the universe as a whole from a moving body perspective, and must).

+Well, maybe because time dilation applies, and the frequency would nessecarily have to be longer towards the speed of light... which the interferometer experiment above doesn't account for either; applying gamma to the above function, however, makes the frequency shift a straight line, and is probably not a correct answer.
+Both gamma and inverse gamma make my equation a flat line; which is certainly incorrect.
+I lie somewhere between the realtivistic equation `(\gamma (1-\beta cos(phi) ) )` and that equation without the gamma factor.

+The relativistic equations on the wikipedia page are also incorrect when C is not equal to 1.

+The wave emitted is from the physical non-length contracted arrangement of electrons in an atom, and the length contracted direction is not relavent(? what about lateral emissions).